Cryptkeeper/liblorproto/README.md

 #### Layered Effects

 Layered effects allow the unit to apply two effects simultaneously to a single channel (with limited options).
 The "primary" effect, sent first, must be stateless — i.e. no `args` option — which reduces your options to `LOR_EFFECT_TWINKLE` and `LOR_EFFECT_SHIMMER`.
-The "secondary" effect is followed by its respective metadata struct, restricting it to supporting `LOR_EFFECT_SET_LIGHTS`, `LOR_EFFECT_FADE`, or `LOR_EFFECT_PULSE`.
+The "secondary" effect is followed by its respective metadata struct, restricting it to supporting `LOR_EFFECT_SET_INTENSITY`, `LOR_EFFECT_FADE`, or `LOR_EFFECT_PULSE`.

 The underlying LOR protocol functionality seems to only support single channel IDs (i.e. `LorChannel`).
 However, any single channel ID that is encoded within a single byte, is padded by an additional `0x81` byte.
 As a result, the encoded channel routing bytes should always be exactly two bytes in length.